Arize-ai/client_python/src/arize/_generated/api_client/docs/CreateAnthropicConfig.md

 # CreateAnthropicConfig

-Create config for an Anthropic LLM integration. `api_key` is required and is write-only (never returned in responses).
+Create config for an Anthropic LLM integration. `api_key` is required and is write-only (never returned in responses). `base_url` is optional; omit it to use the public Anthropic API.

 ## Properties